baskargroup/TerraIncognita/terra_incognita/README.md

-# 🐞 TerraIncognita: VLM-Based Insect Classification Benchmark
+# 🐞 TerraIncognita: VLM Evaluation on Dynamic Benchmark

-This repository evaluates **Vision-Language Models (VLMs)** on hierarchical insect classification tasks.
+This repository evaluates **Vision-Language Models (VLMs)** on hierarchical insect classification tasks and discovery accuracy.
 Models are tested on their ability to recognize **known** and **novel** species across multiple taxonomic levels (Order, Family, Genus, Species), using real-world field-collected data.

 ## 📥 Dataset